A Galactic Perspective on the (Unremarkable) Relative Refractory Depletion Observed in the Sun: Discussion

 \paragraph{Refractory depletion in new solar analog samples} We find similar results looking at the recently published \citet{Martos25} sample, which includes 99 high signal-to-noise HARPS spectra of solar twins and analogs. \citeauthor{Martos25} argue that the Sun is unusually refractory-depleted compared to non-planet-hosts, with a significance of 9.5$\sigma$, and suggest this difference reflects planet formation.
 Applying the KPM to their sample, restricted to the elements in common with our analysis, we find that 64 out of 99 stars, including 9 out of 10 confirmed planet hosts, have \tcond\ slopes that agree with KPM-based predictions within 1$\sigma$, and 80 out of 99 agree within 2$\sigma$.
-The abundance patterns of these stars, including those with planets, are fully consistent with variations in nucleosynthetic enrichment alone.
+The abundance patterns of these stars, including those with planets, are fully consistent with variations in nucleosynthetic enrichment alone {within the uncertainties of the present analysis}.

+{These results indicate that while planet-related chemical signatures may exist, they are difficult to isolate in population-level samples where enrichment-driven abundance diversity dominates.}